acasto/iptic-memex/README.md

 ### Projects

-The project context (`load project`) causes the other contexts (e.g. file, web, multiline, etc) to be wrapped in a common project context tags with a project name and project notes.
+The project context (`load project`) causes the other contexts (e.g. file, web, multiline, etc.) to be wrapped in a common project context tags with a project name and project notes.
 You can add these other contexts from the `load project` dialog.

 **Note:**
 - Attaching large files can quickly exceed the token limit of your chosen model.
 Often it can be useful to copy the